 For fiber, the average yield for dual purpose crops (those varieties which are harvested for grain and fiber) is 0.75-2 tons/acre.
 For hemp produced solely for fiber, the average yield is between 3-5 tons per acre.

 Different varieties are better for different purposes.
-Whether you chose to grow for fiber or grain production will determine which varieties you will want to grow.
-You may refer to either the Health Canada List of Approved Cultivars for the 2017 Growing Season or the OECD List of Varieties eligible for seed certification (pages 132-133) for top performing varieties for grain and fiber production.
+Whether you chose to grow for fiber,grain, or CBD production will determine which varieties you will want to grow.
+You may refer to either the Health Canada List of Approved Cultivars for the 2017 Growing Season or the OECD List of Varieties eligible for seed certification (pages 132-133) (PDF) for top performing varieties for grain and fiber production.

 In 2017, the University of Minnesota conducted an agronomic study of commercially available industrial hemp varieties to compare grain and oil yields across various agricultural regions of Minnesota.
 Please read the summary of the University of Minnesota variety trials for more information.